 Some people may struggle to imagine the office environment working for a local authority, a national charity, small enterprises making highly specialised research instruments or providing educational research services.
 Conducting informational interviews can help fill in the blanks.

 Read the “Setting up an informational interview” information from the University of Edinburgh Careers Service explaining more about what they are.
 It also has a script you can use and adapt to conduct an informational interview with anyone.
 Then take our test to see how likely you are to set up your own informational interview and get guidance on how to overcome any barriers to doing this.
-You may want to do the online PhD networking game linked below to help you practise networking.

 When you are interviewing someone, remember to try and find out more about how the job or organisation may (or may not) fit in with your values, interests, lifestyle choices, and strengths as you explored last week.